-REGISTER NAME Default value Active Description VGA4[7 :5] VGA_UP[2:0] 1 - Decides the level where VGA gain is increased if it is not already at the maximum set by VGA_SETTING.
-Based on the calculated internal strength level, which has an LSB resolution of 1.5 dB.
-0: Gain is increased when signal is below CS_LEVEL + 8 1: Gain is increased when signal is below CS_LEVEL+ 8 + 1 6: Gain is increased when signal is below CS_LEVEL+ 8 + 6 7: Gain is increased when signal below CS_LEVEL+ 8 + 7 See Figure 18 on page 38 for an explanation of the relationship between RSSI, AGC and carrier sense settings.
+REGISTER NAME Default Active Description VGA4[7 :5] VGA_UP[2:0] value 1 - Decides the level where VGA gain is increased if it is not already at the maximum set by VGA_SETTING.
+0: Gain is increased when signal is below CS_LEVEL 1: Gain is increased when signal is below CS_LEVEL+1.5 dB Ö 6: Gain is increased when signal is below CS_LEVEL+9 dB 7: Gain is increased when signal below CS_LEVEL+10.5 dB See Figure 18 on page 38 for an explanation of the relationship between RSSI, AGC and carrier sense settings.
 VGA4[4:0] CS_LEVEL[4:0] 24 Н Reference level for Received Signal Strength Indication (carrier sense level) and AGC.
 See Figure 18 on page 38 for an explanation of the relationship between RSSI, AGC and carrier sense settings.